 Master Bill of Lading

-Generally, your freight forwarder or broker uses this type of Bill of Lading, and it provides detailed information regarding your cargo that is used mostly.
+Generally, your freight forwarder or broker uses this type of Bill of Lading, and it provides detailed information regarding the cargo that is used mainly.
+The master bill of lading in export is vital for the smooth functioning of the transportation process.

 House Bill of Lading